mahmoudbannaa/hotel/README.md

     mvn clean package

-5- If the application build successfuly execute onr of the following command to run the application
+5- If the application build successfuly execute one of the following command to run the application

     java -jar target/hotels-1.0.0.jar
     mvn spring-boot:run